2002 AMC 12A Solutions

 The collection has mean, median, unique mode, and range all equal to so is attainable.

-Suppose the largest were The range forces the smallest to be and the median fixes the two middle values as Then so the remaining four values sum to averaging At least one would be below contradicting the minimum.
+Suppose the largest were The range forces the smallest to be Because is the mode, it occurs in the sorted list; together with median this forces the two middle values to be Then so the remaining four values sum to averaging At least one would be below contradicting the minimum.
 So is impossible.

 Thus, the correct answer is D.